1selmamohamed/1selmamohamed/README.md

 - 👋 Hi, I’m @1selmamohamed
-- 👀 I’m interested in back-end developing
+- 👀 I’m interested in web developing
-- 🌱 I’m currently learning laravel framework
+- 🌱 I’m currently learning javascript.
 - 💞️ I’m looking to collaborate on any project that will help me learn more and have a little fun!
 - 📫 How to reach me salmamohamedsaleh99@gmail.com